-After evaluating the Company's performance against the Corporate Objectives established for 2013, the Committee determined that the overall percentage of Corporate Objectives accomplished by the Company as a whole for fiscal year 2013 was 80%.
+After evaluating the Company's performance against the Corporate Objectives established for 2017, the Committee determined that the overall percentage of Corporate Objectives accomplished by the Company as a whole for fiscal year 2017 was 55.5%.

 The Committee believes that the accomplishments of the Company as a whole are an important measure of the performance of all of our Officers, including the effectiveness of their leadership and teamwork.
 In particular, the percentage of the total eligible amount that is normally awarded to the CEO and CSO as a bonus is based entirely on the Company's overall performance and accomplishment of the Corporate Objectives because the Committee believes that the paramount duty of these individuals is leadership.
-Thus, the bonus awarded to the CEO and the CSO for fiscal year 2013 was computed by multiplying 80% (the percentage determined by the Committee based on Corporate Objectives accomplished and the Company's overall performance) by 60% of the CEO or CSO's base notional salary in fiscal year 2013 (the target bonus amount that such individual is eligible to receive as set by the Committee).
-For fiscal year 2013, the Committee applied a weighting of Corporate Objectives (from 80% to 90% or 95%, depending on the Officer) and applied a weighting of individual performance (from 20% to 10% or 5%, depending on the Officer) for Officers other than the CEO and CSO.
-Bonuses for fiscal year 2013 for the CEO and CSO continued to be based solely on Corporate Objectives.
+Thus, the bonus awarded to the CEO and the CSO for fiscal year 2017 was computed by multiplying 55.5% (the percentage determined by the Committee based on Corporate Objectives accomplished and the Company's overall performance) by 60% of the CEO or CSO's base notional salary in fiscal year 2017 (the target bonus amount that such individual is eligible to receive as set by the Committee).
+For fiscal year 2017, the Committee applied a weighting of Corporate Objectives (from 80% to 90% or 95%, depending on the Officer) and applied a weighting of individual performance (from 20% to 10% or 5%, depending on the Officer) for Officers other than the CEO and CSO.